Chaparral High School (Paradise, Nevada)

 Chaparral High School is a public high school in Clark County School District located in Las Vegas, Nevada.
 It is located in the east side of the valley.
 The school was established in the fall of 1973.
 Its mascot is Kevin the Cowboy and its school colors are orange, black, and white.
-The school fight song is the theme from the classic western The Magnificent Seven composed by Elmer Bernstein.
+The school's fight song is the theme from the classic western The Magnificent Seven composed by Elmer Bernstein.